 TDi – Turbo Diesel Injection: Most modern diesel engines are now fitted with turbochargers to maximize performance.
 All diesels are fuel-injected, so the “i” is redundant but manufacturers like it anyway.

 VGT – Variable Geometry Turbo: This system varies airflow angle across a car engine’s turbo blades providing optimum power delivery across a broader rev range.
 Now commonplace in modern diesel vehicle engines.

-VVT – Variable Valve Timing: VVT systems advance or retard camshaft timing to optimizing vehicle engine efficiency, performance and exhaust emissions.
+VVT – Variable Valve Timing: VVT systems advance or retard camshaft timing to optimising vehicle engine efficiency, performance, and exhaust emissions.

 The list is almost never-ending as new technology and systems are released, and we’ll continue to update over time.
 If there’s a term you think we’ve missed, let us know in the comments below or join our growing Facebook community.